o3de/o3de.org/content/docs/user-guide/editor/entity-outliner.md

 ## Reordering Entities

-When you create entities or instantiate prefabs, they appear at the bottom of the list in the **Entity Outliner**.
+When you create entities or instantiate prefabs in Entity Outliner without anything selected, they appear at the bottom of the list.
+If an entity is selected, however, the new entity or prefab will be a child of the selected entity.

 1. To move an entity, right-click an entity and choose **Move up** or **Move down**.